 The easiest way to avoid being the victim of a computer virus or malware that can steal or hold hostage your valuable information is to not make yourself vulnerable in the first place.

 Just like home security, thieves will look for the unlocked door or the house without a security system.
-There are too many easier targets to mess with one that is protected.
+There are too many easy targets to mess with one that is protected.

 Malicious Software and HIPAA Compliance

 The Security Rule requires covered entities and business associates to take steps to protect HIPAA regulated systems from malicious software like viruses, malware, and ransomware.
-While the regulation is not specific, IT and business best practices would list, as minimum steps, that operating systems remain up to date (ideally with weekly patches) and appropriate malware protection software (including anti-virus, anti-spam) is in place for all systems and tools and that scans and updates are run daily.
+While the regulation is not specific, IT and business best practices would list, as minimum steps, that operating systems remain up to date (ideally with weekly patches) and appropriate malware protection software (including anti-virus and anti-spam) are in place for all systems and tools, as well as that scans and updates are run daily.

 Out of Date Protection is No Protection